Skip to main content

 Poor network connectivity

-One of the main reasons your organization may be experiencing Zoom video call breakups or drops is poor network connectivity.
+One of the main reasons your organization may be experiencing video call breakups or drops is poor network connectivity.
 Poor network connectivity will likely result in poor internet connectivity.

 Lack of bandwidth